-Microsoft strongly recommends administrators to disable the SMBv1 protocol on Exchange servers to protect against threats that exploit its vulnerabilities.
+Microsoft strongly recommends administrators disable the SMBv1 protocol on Exchange servers to protect against threats that exploit its vulnerabilities.

 Security enhancements include encryption, integrity checks before authentication to prevent man-in-the-middle (MiTM) attacks, blocking insecure guest authentication, and more.

-The company says that they did not check if the Exchange 2010 server was working correctly with SMBv1 disabled.
+The company says they did not check if the Exchange 2010 server was working correctly with SMBv1 disabled.
 And they are advised to upgrade from Exchange 2010 to Office 365 or a newer version of Exchange Server.

 On this week, as part of the “Tuesday of updates” Microsoft fixed 99 bugs in its relatively products, including the sensational 0-day in Internet Explorer, but at the same time, the discontinuation of support for old products causes a very mixed reaction from users.